 Meeting the eligibility criteria for law admissions in India is extremely important.
-All the interested candidates must ensure that they qualify the prerequisites that are set by each college or university that they have targetted for admission.
+All the interested candidates must ensure that they qualify for the prerequisites that are set by each college or university that they have targeted for admission.
 In general, the conditions of eligibility for all the colleges are similar but some institutions may have certain additional parameters for shortlisting the applicants.
 Here are the basic eligibility criteria for law admissions that are followed by almost all the major colleges in India.

 - The candidate must have completed a degree in B.Tech or B.E.
 (Bachelor of Engineering) from a university or a college that is approved and recognised by the UGC (University Grants Commission) and the AICTE (All India Council for Technical Education).